jasonful/lcc/README.md

 See ulp_c.h for details.

 ### Notes:
+1. The compiler automatically inserts a `halt` at the end of entry().
 1. The Stage_cnt register and its corresponding instructions are so idiosyncratic, I don't think they can be integrated with lcc.
 So they are not used.
 This shouldn’t hurt anything.
 1. All data types are 2 bytes in size.
 1. When something is not supported, I try to generate a friendly error message in the .S file.
 But it’s possible you will hit a cryptic assert in lcc.